Mahmoud-Rehan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Print working directory
 List the content of the directory
+Change the working directory to home directory